Alaska Railroad#12 in Best Things To Do in Anchorage

 In a city that was born from the need for transportation, it should come as no surprise that Anchorage's train depot marks the gateway to the Last Frontier.
 And when it comes time to get out of town, the Alaska Railroad has just the ticket.
 While you pass mountains, the sea, forests and glaciers, the Alaska Railroad provides a guided tour to quench your interests.
 The most popular tours cover major landmarks like the Prince William Sound, the Arctic tundra and the Denali and Spencer glaciers.

 Recent visitors agreed that the ride was the best part of their trip.
 According to several passengers, the train slows when passing certain vistas, allowing riders to snap memorable photos of glaciers, waterfalls and wildlife.

 The Alaska Railroad offers trips throughout the year, starting at the Alaska train depot in downtown Anchorage.
-Most train tour packages require at least five days, and hotels are included in the price (however, you're on your own in terms of food).
+Most train tour packages require at least five days, and hotels are included in the price (however, you're on your own in terms of food, unless you opt for the GoldStar service).
 Rates vary depending on the type and length of the tour.
 For more information, check out the railroad website.